crfroehlich/bloog/content/configuration/setting-up/base.md

 order: 0
 ---

-While creating your own BooGi-based page, you should first set up metadata.
+While creating your own HikingMyDesk-based page, you should first set up metadata.
 It defines core information about your page required for it to work, its identification and SEO.